 Another reason why KL Sentral is a very good area to pick a hotel in Kuala Lumpur is because it’s attached to NU Sentral Mall.
 So you’re not far off from retail therapy as well as a wide variety of dining options from fast food to casual sit-in dining.

-Because KL Sentral is linked to all train lines you can take a quick trip to Bukit Bintang as well as Changkat.
+Because KL Sentral is linked to all train lines, you can take a quick trip to Bukit Bintang as well as Changkat.
 So you’re not far off from popular tourist spots in Kuala Lumpur.
 This is one of the main reasons why KL Sentral is one of the best areas to stay in Kuala Lumpur.

-NU Sentral Mall which is connected to KL Sentral station has lots of retail brand name stores as well as plenty of casual restaurants plus Western fast food chains.
+NU Sentral Mall, which is connected to KL Sentral station, has lots of retail brand name stores as well as plenty of casual restaurants plus Western fast food chains.

 KL Sentral is an ideal area to stay in KL when you’re planning on exploring Kuala Lumpur and other parts of beautiful Malaysia.